bnelson-mtb/snake-game/README.md

 # Time Expenditures:
 1. Assignment Eight - Predicted Hours: 5 - Actual Hours: 5
-2. Assignment Nine - Predicted Hours: 12 - Actual Hours:
+2. Assignment Nine - Predicted Hours: 12 - Actual Hours: 15

-# Branch History
-#### network-connection-fix
-**Merge Commit ID**: bbfa6d15ac8d544b2bd2299c506acf685c7d35a4 This branch fixed the double ReadLine() call that skipped messages and added stream initialization in Connect() so the reader/writer aren't left null when connecting after construction.

 # Use of AI*
 **Google NotebookLM**: Used to rephrase and better explain assignment instructions and lectures slides.